csuen27/ozone-mortality/README.md

 The research questions are: i) how ambient ozone change with space and time over the past 30 years, 1990-2019, ii) how urban and rural populations are exposed to different levels of ozone pollution, and iii) how manu premature deaths are caused from long-term ozone exposure.

-The codes are classified into 3 categories, as listed below:
+The codes are classified into 3 categories, as listed below: \n
 Analysis:
 A1-1 Mortality estimation by curved risk model
 A2-1 Change rate decomposition: Mortality 1990